zephyrproject-rtos/zephyr/doc/kernel/overview/source_tree.rst

 :file:`samples`
     Sample applications for the microkernel, nanokernel, Bluetooth stack, and networking stacks.

+:file:`tests`
+    Test code and benchmarks for the various kernel features.

 :file:`scripts`
     Various programs and other files used to build and test Zephyr